krthk-22/krthk-22.github.io/_posts/2025-01-05-tyrion-lannister.md

 ![Courtroom Speech](/assets/img/Tyrion-Speech.avif)
 "I did not kill Joffrey, but I wish that I had!
 Watching your vicious bastard die gave me more relief than a thousand lying whores!
 I wish I was the monster you think I am!
 I wish I had enough poison for the whole pack of you!
 I would gladly give my life to watch you all swallow it!" - Tyrion

-This was one of the iconic sentences delivered and the beauty of the sentence lies in capturing everyone involved starting from the `bastard` referring to Joffery highlighting that he was the son of Jaime and Cersei. `Whores` referring to Shae who used to be a whore.
-The way the dialogue captured all the internal rush is just amazing.
+This was one of the iconic sentences delivered and the beauty of the sentence lies in capturing everyone involved starting from the `bastard` $\rightarrow$ `Joffery` highlighting that he was the son of `Jaime and Cersei`. `Whores` $\rightarrow$ `Shae` who used to be a whore.
+The way the dialogue captured all the internal rush of emotions from his past is just amazing.